NandhiniRam2005/CS3500-BollywoodBurritos.Pair-Assignment7-SpreadsheetPair/README.md

 The spreadsheet solution has been extended to include an abstract idea of what spreadsheet is.
 We have ways to manage dependencies and find circular dependencies or invalid names.
 Eventually we will be able to actually evaluate what is inside of our cells.

+The spreadsheet solution has now been extended to have a model of the spreadsheet that serves as the connecting pieces between the dependency graph, the formulas, and the spreadsheet.
+This model has also added functionality for the spreadsheet to be saved and loaded using JSON serialization.
+In addition to that there have also been some Public API additions which allow users to get the values of the cells instead of just the contents.

-Future extensions of the Spreadsheet program include creating a GUI for the spreadsheet and strategically using the Lookup delegate in the Formula class to accurately evaluate Formulas with variables (actually go into the spreadsheet and get the value of the cell).
+Future extensions of the Spreadsheet program include creating a GUI for the spreadsheet.
+This GUI will ideally be friendly adaptation of our spreadsheet model that we created in assignment 6. and strategically using the Lookup delegate in the Formula class to accurately evaluate Formulas with variables (actually go into the spreadsheet and get the value of the cell).

 # Examples of Good Software Practice (GSP).